Endobronchial ultrasound scan and biopsy (EBUS)

-An endobronchial ultrasound (EBUS) uses soundwaves to look at your lungs and nearby lymph nodes from inside the windpipe.
+An endobronchial ultrasound (EBUS) uses soundwaves to get a picture of your lungs and nearby lymph nodes from inside the windpipe.

-You usually have a biopsy to find out if you have lung cancer.
-This is where a doctor or nurse takes a sample of cells or tissue from the abnormal area.
+You usually have a biopsy to find out for certain if you have lung cancer.
+A doctor or nurse takes samples of cells or tissue from the abnormal area.
 They look at the biopsy samples under a microscope to check for cancer cells.
-There are different ways of doing a biopsy.
-This information is about collecting biopsies during an endobronchial ultrasound scan (EBUS).

-Before the test, the doctor gives you a sedative to help you relax and feel drowsy.
-They also spray a local anaesthetic on to the back of your throat to numb it.
+Before the test, the doctor will give you a sedative.
+This helps you relax and feel drowsy.
+They also spray a local anaesthetic onto the back of your throat to numb it.
 The procedure is the same as having a bronchoscopy biopsy , but uses an ultrasound scan to show the area.

-Then they gently pass a thin, flexible tube (bronchoscope) through your mouth into your windpipe (trachea).
-It has a tiny camera and ultrasound probe on the end.
-This shows a picture of the area on a screen.
+The doctor will pass a thin, flexible tube (bronchoscope) through your mouth into your windpipe (trachea).
+It has a tiny camera and ultrasound on the end which shows a picture of the area on a screen.
 The doctor passes a needle through the wall of the airway and takes samples (biopsies) of the lung and lymph nodes.

 An EBUS takes less than an hour.
 You can usually go home on the same day.